 Ticking of the bucket list in Rome, Italy!
-Including the Colosseum, Vatican City, 150 flavours of Gelato, public transport and ticket prices.
+This guide includes the Colosseum, Vatican City, 150 flavours of Gelato, public transport and ticket prices.
 We had approximately 24 hours in this city and it was plenty of time to tick off absolutely everything we wanted to!
 Incredible history, architecture and culture, this city has everything when it comes to a tourist hotspot!
 The history is literally dripping from every wall, flowing down every street and under every step you take.
 Be prepared to be blown away by what the human species can create so magnificently and destroy just as much.
-Let's get exploring....
+Let's get exploring...

 The Public Transport system is very easy to use, with the train line running along most of the main tourist attractions.
 Information booths are very friendly and helpful and maps are clear.
 It is €1.50 for a standard ticket, valid for one Metro ride or 100 minutes on all buses allowing transfers.
 Or € 7.00 for a 24 Hour Ticket - valid for unlimited metro, bus, and train travel within Rome for 24 hours from validation.